bsc150/code2seq_proj/README.md

 # code2seq_proj

 ### how to run
-there is a auto.sh file in the code2seq directory that should run all of the preprocess of relevant to the project. in order to run it use:
+There is a auto.sh file in the code2seq directory that should run all of the preprocess of relevant to the project.
+In order to run it use:
 ```
 bash auto.sh
 ```

-explanation about the other files:
+Explanation about the other files:

 The code2seq directory is a clone of the code2seq github for comfort.
 Note that the github project is probably still in development so you might need to update it's content.